180 Little Stories After Traveling the World for 18 Months

 - I did not take particular classes (I had contemplated to take dancing classes in South America and planned to take Filipino Martial Arts lessons on the Philippines).

-- I did not work for anyone other than myself (I had looked into doing some volunteer work).
+- I did not work for anyone other than myself (I had looked into doing volunteer work).

 - I barely tried new food (because, no TD again, thank you).